GeoDerp/uconsole-cm5-opensuse-microos/README.md

 *   **Boot Fallback:** The `uconsole-backlight-init.sh` script uses a robust `load_module` function.
 It attempts `modprobe` first (standard path).
 If that fails (e.g., after a kernel upgrade where modules are missing), it falls back to `insmod` using the preserved files in `/var/lib/modules-overlay/`.
 This ensures the display works even if the kernel driver database is desynchronized.
 *   **Kernel Upgrades:** When the system kernel is updated (via `transactional-update up`), the binary drivers in `/lib/modules` will become obsolete.
 You **must** re-run `./scripts/deploy_and_build_drivers_snapshot.sh` to rebuild the drivers for the new kernel version.
 The fallback mechanism will keep the display alive to allow this maintenance.

+### 5. Display Tearing & "Square Glitches"
+**Problem:** Sway/Wayland exhibit massive screen tearing and "square glitches" (corrupted tiles) when opening windows or moving the mouse.
+This is caused by the RP1 DSI controller timing out (Underflow) or tiling modifier mismatches in the V3D hardware.
+**Solution:**
+1.  **Relaxed Timings:** We increased the horizontal total pixels from 800 to 1100 in the `panel-cwu50` driver.
+This lowers the refresh rate to ~34Hz but gives the RP1 DMA enough bandwidth to avoid underflows.
+2.  **Software Rendering:** Until the BCM2712 V3D driver stabilizes, we force Sway to use the `pixman` renderer and disable hardware cursors.
+Add these to your `.bash_profile`:
+    ```bash
+    export WLR_RENDERER=pixman
+    export WLR_NO_HARDWARE_CURSORS=1
+    export WLR_DRM_DEVICES=/dev/dri/card1:/dev/dri/card0
+    ```
+    This provides a completely smooth, tear-free desktop experience.

 ## Known Limitations